Justin-Bento/portfolio-site/src/content/projects/project-9.md

 ## Designing The Website

-The next phase of the website was simple it the goal was to customize the tepmlate to make sure it fit the companies branding guidelines.
-It was hard for me to digest the infromation correctly as there was no offical design documentation just a pdf of the current business card.
-SO what I did was use the eye-dropper tool on the business card that was sent to me and used another tool to  give me additional colour codes.
+The next phase of the website was simple it the goal was to customize the template to make sure it fit the companies branding guidelines.
+It was hard for me to digest the information correctly as there was no official design documentation just a pdf of the current business card.
+SO what I did was use the eye-dropper tool on the business card that was sent to me and used another tool to  give me additional color codes.

 For example: